Tornike-Skhulukhia/CLI-Chess/README.md

 .
 Maybe add some kind of historical info live visibility like famous players that had similar situations and some link or small info, if game is started in this specific info-ish mode, which can make game a bit more funny

 # todo after basic functionalities
-. ability to play using 2 different computers on same network using IP sharing
+. add good docs for each functions about their input/output and functionalities/roles . ability to play using 2 different computers on same network using IP sharing